ildar-shaimordanov/my-scripts/shell/clipboard/README.md

 	-c	Discard silently unconvertible characters

 Stream controlling options
-	-I	Force to read data from STDIN and copy to clipboard -O	Force to take data from clipboard and paste to STDOUT
+	-I	Force to copy STDIN to clipboard
+	-O	Force to paste from clipboard to STDOUT

 Information options
 	-h	Display this help message